 Christchurch City Council began surveying residents on a regular basis in 1991 with the introduction of an Annual Survey of Residents.
 Over the last decade, the annual survey has included a mix of questions focusing on customer satisfaction and resident perceptions of city issues.
-The Annual Survey of Residents was conducted by Statistics New Zealand from 1991 to 1997, the National Research Bureau Ltd from 1998 to 2004 and since 2005 by Opinions Market Research Ltd. This Biannual Survey of Residents conducted in March and September 2007 and most recently in March 2008 by Opinions Market Research, has a new format which is outlined below.
+The Annual Survey of Residents was conducted by Statistics New Zealand from 1991 to 1997, the National Research Bureau Ltd from 1998 to 2004 and since 2005 by Opinions Market Research Ltd. This Biannual Survey of Residents conducted in March and September 2007, 2008 and March 2009 by Opinions Market Research, has a new format, which is outlined below.